vierth/pavutils/README.md

 ## reigns.json
 This json file contains reign information for of the emperors from Imperial China, derived from this Wikipedia list: https://en.wikipedia.org/wiki/List_of_Chinese_monarchs It is not complete and all the cavaets that apply to any information from Wikipedia apply here!
+Used in accordance with the CC BY-SA 3.0 license.

 This json object contains two sub-objects, a "reigns" object that contains an object with the following structure:
 {Dynasty: {Personal Name:{ Reign Dates, Era Names,Posthumous Name, Temple Name}}}